dsw7/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL/README.md

 ## Met-aromatic low level routine
 ---
 A low level object oriented package for running the Met-aromatic algorithm.
 See DSW thesis for a theoretical description.
 Met-aromatic data is first collected using ```runner.py``` which loads data into a MongoDB database.
 The script ```analyze.py``` runs a set of queries on the MongoDB database and returns meaningful data which can be redirected for storage.
+The script ```heatmap.py``` creates a heatmap representation of bridging interactions broken down by EC classifiers.
+This was a reviewer request.

 ### Usage: runner.py
 ---